-The first thing you consider is your persona’s personal demographics such as marital status, income, gender, and age.
+The first thing you should consider is your persona’s demographics such as marital status, income, gender, and age.
 Where do they live?
 What sort of educational background do they have?
 What does a typical day look like for them?
-Does your persona typically spend more time at work or at home?
+Does your persona typically spend more time at work or home?
 Consider your persona’s interests, daily habits, and personal attributes to get an accurate picture.

 How did your persona end up where they are now?
 It’s important to consider the path they took to their position to understand them better.
 Did they take a fairly traditional route or did they switch over from another industry?
 Did they major in something related to their industry or something completely different from their current role?
 Understanding a persona’s career path is essential to understanding their position and interests.

-Understand What Their Company is Like
+What is Their Company Like?

-Understand Their Challenges and Goals
+What Are Their Challenges and Goals?

-Understanding your persona’s biggest challenges will help you explain how your product or service can help.
+Understanding your persona’s biggest challenges will help you explain how your product or service can help them overcome these obstacles.
 It’s important to consider your persona’s problems in order to offer them proper solutions.
-Your persona’s goals are important too.
+Figuring out your persona’s goals can also be helpful.
 What does it mean to be successful in their industry or profession?
 How can your product or service help?
-Explaining how your product or service can help your persona achieve their goals will help properly target your content.
+Explaining how you can help your persona achieve their goals will help properly target your content.

-Learn How They Discover Information
+How Do They Discover Information?

-Consider How They Interact With Vendors
+How Do They Interact With Vendors?

 ImageWorks, LLC | CT Content Marketing Strategy

-Buyer personas can be used to ensure any content you create is focused around the goals, pain points and interests of your target audience.
+Buyer personas can be used to ensure any content you create is focused around the goals, pain points, and interests of your target audience.
 A company with inbound marketing expertise can be especially helpful with developing marketing personas because they are usually already familiar with personas relevant to your industry.

 We specialize in both responsive web design and ct inbound marketing, so you can merge your design and marketing goals together to create an appealing website that effectively draws in website traffic, converts leads into customers, and makes it easy for users to find what they are looking for and communicate with your company.
 Are you struggling with creating buyer personas?
 Click below to get a free copy of your very own Buyer Persona Guide!